Phoneyboi/Phoneyboi/README.md

 - 👋 Hi, I’m @Phoneyboi
-- 👀 I’m interested in Data Science, Engineering, and Video Games.
+- 👀 I’m interested in Data Science and Engineering.
 - 🌱 I’m currently learning how to model the form of a power clean lift through data analysis.
 I am also learning Unity for video game development.

 <!---